 Animal Ministry

-In response to Bishop Gutierrez’ call in Fall 2023 to establish an Animal Ministry at our diocese churches, we have done just that.
-All animals are God’s creatures and we have used this opportunity to think about ways we can help and serve shelter animals, our companion pets, and those who care for all of these animals.
+In response to Bishop Gutierrez’s call in Fall 2023 to establish an Animal Ministry at our diocesan churches, we have done just that.
+All animals are God’s creatures and we have used this opportunity to think about ways we can help and serve shelter animals, our companion animals, the people that care for companion animals; and those (e.g. veterinarians) who care for all of God’s creatures.

-Many shelters are in need of volunteers who will give a shelter dog a daylong or several hours respite and take it for a walk around our 42-acre campus or take it to work to just hang out.
-It has been proven that dogs greatly benefit from time away from the shelter, are more likely to be adopted (especially if you post a pic of your new furry friend on social media) and the person who adopts the dog for a day is happier.
+Provide (day) respite for shelter animals, increasing likelihood of adoption.
+Many shelters are in need of volunteers who will give a shelter dog a daylong or several hour respite.
+You can bring the dog here for a walk around our 42-acre campus or take him/her to work to just hang out.
+It has been proven that dogs greatly benefit from time away from the shelter, are more likely to be adopted (especially if you post a pic of your new furry friend on social media) and the person who “adopts” the dog for a day is happier.
 It is a win-win!
+We can help with this process of securing an animal for the day and be there with you if you have never done this before.

 We are delighted to have the services of a Certified Pet Chaplain as an important part of our Animal Ministry.
 Donna Mosebach is ordained and available to extend Christian care to families and their animal companions during all the stages of a pet’s life.